burnedpopcorn/burnedpopcorn/README.md

 - Super Mario 64 Plus Web Port (a PoC has been made)
 - Pizza Tower Cheesed Up Web Port (maybe)

-I also have some other random, miscellaneous projects which you can find in my Repositories Tab, so check it out as well as my Pinned
+I also have some other random, miscellaneous projects which you can find in my Repositories Tab, so check them out as well as my Pinned
 :)